 - Taking drugs right before sleep, probably due in part to the production of less saliva and swallowing less during sleep.

 - Older age, possibly because of age-related changes to the muscles of the esophagus or a decreased production of saliva.

 Risk factors for infectious esophagitis often relate to medications, such as steroids or antibiotics.
 People with diabetes also are at increased risk of candida esophagitis in particular.

 Other causes of infectious esophagitis may relate to poor immune system function.
 This may be due to an immune disorder, HIV/AIDS or certain cancers.
 Also, certain cancer treatments and drugs that block immune system reactions to transplanted organs (immunosuppressants) may increase the risk of infectious esophagitis.

 Left untreated, esophagitis can lead to changes in the structure of the esophagus.
 Possible complications include:

-- Scarring or narrowing (stricture) of the esophagus
+- Scarring or narrowing of the esophagus, known as a stricture.

-- Barrett's esophagus, characterized by changes to the cells lining the esophagus, increasing your risk of esophageal cancer
+- Barrett's esophagus, a condition in which the cells lining the esophagus are damaged from acid reflux, increasing your risk of esophageal cancer.